-Speech and Language Therapy - The HIRB receives weekly input from a Highly Specialised Speech and Language Therapist.
+Speech and Language Therapy - The HIRB receives regular input from a Highly Specialised Speech and Language Therapist.
 Students are provided with individual targets and programmes of study.
 The HIRB liaises closely with the Speech and Language Therapist and support is available to all HIRB students from a specialist HIRB LSA during homework club.

 Precision Teaching – The HIRB employs this method of assessment and monitoring as a tool to help deaf students learn new vocabulary.